pravatbhusal/university-notes/CS 314/Lectures/src/chapter12/README.md

 Typically, you can identify a non-short circuit backtracking algorithm if the step needs to be checked among the other possible choices even if the program found a potential solution.

-### Skipping Options Backtracking Algorithms
+### Skipping Options (Subset) Backtracking Algorithms
-Sometimes an algorithm needs to skip an option because it might not be needed to solve the problem.
+Sometimes an algorithm needs to skip an option because it might not be needed to solve the problem (uses subsets).
-Ex: Filling a 2D Array of Rectangles with a list of Rectangle dimensions (Question 6, Exam 2 Fall 2018)
+Ex: Filling a 2D Array of subset Rectangles with a list of Rectangle dimensions (Question 6, Exam 2 Fall 2018)
 ```java
 public static boolean recursiveMethod(List<Integer> list, optionIndex, Options[] myOptions) {
 	if(found a solution at this step) {